InteropIO/FDC3/docs/api-bridging/spec.md

 No target specified
 1. DA-A (client) sends `raiseIntent` request without target to DA-C (server)
+2. DA-A sends instead a `findIntent` to get a target.
+Will execute `findIntent` scenario.
-2. DA-C MUST fire a `findIntent` to DA-A, DA-B and DA-C
+3. DA-C MUST fire a `findIntent` to DA-A, DA-B and DA-C
    * `findIntent` response only has one possible resolution
       *  No resolver UI is shown and a `findIntent` response is sent to DA-A which sends a `raiseIntent` with target.
 This should happen silently/transparently?
    * `findIntent` response has multiple resolution possibilities